 How to boost employee morale in US workplaces

-Have you ever walked into the office and felt that energy was just...off?
+Have you ever walked into the office and felt like the energy was just... off?
 Maybe people seem tired, distant, or just going through the motions.
 That’s low morale at work, and it can spread.

-So if you're wondering how to boost employee morale in a way that lasts, it starts with empathy and the help of smart technology.
+If you're looking to boost employee morale in a way that lasts, you need to start with empathy – and a few smart tools to help you nurture it every day.

 Why employee morale matters for US businesses